-The future sale of our common stock could dilute your investment and negatively affect our stock price.
+Our insiders and other significant stockholders own a large percentage of our outstanding common stock, and the future sale of our common stock could negatively affect our stock price.

-We had approximately 14.1 million shares of common stock outstanding as of February 29, 2008.
+We had approximately 14.3 million shares of common stock outstanding as of February 28, 2009.
+Also, as of February 28, 2009, our executive officers, directors and principal stockholders, and entities affiliated with them, beneficially owned in the aggregate approximately 30% of our common stock.
 If our common stockholders sell substantial amounts of our common stock in the public market, or the market perceives that such sales may occur, the market price of our common stock could fall.
-The holders of up to 3.9 million shares of our common stock have rights, subject to some conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
+In addition, the holders of up to 3.9 million shares of our common stock have rights, subject to some conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
 Furthermore, if we were to include in a company-initiated registration statement shares held by those holders pursuant to the exercise of their registration rights, the sale of those shares could impair our ability to raise needed capital by depressing the price at which we could sell our common stock.
-In addition, we may need to raise capital in the future to fund our operations.
-If we raise funds by issuing equity securities, our stock price may decline and our existing shareholders may experience significant dilution.
-Furthermore, we may enter into financing transactions at prices that represent a substantial discount to market price.
-A negative reaction by investors and securities analysts to any sale of our equity securities could result in a decline in the trading price of our common stock.